Jiajie-Ma/raytracer/README.md

 ![Room](results/room.png)

-*Triangle*: specified by three vertices $a$, $b$, $c$.
+*Triangle*: specified by three vertices *a*, *b*, *c*.
 Its outwards normal follows the right-hand rule and it always points left or outisde the screen.
 Example: Tetrahedron.png, Planet.png (the ring is made by drawing a collection of triangles).

 ![Tetrahedron](results/tetrahedron.png)

 ### Custom primitives

-*Line segment*: specified by two endpoints $a$ and $b$.
+*Line segment*: specified by two endpoints *a* and *b*.
 Its outwards normal always points left or outside the screen (by taking the cross product with *(0,0,1)*).
 This primitive cannot be captured in an image alone, but it contributes to other primitives such as triangles, etc.

 *Circle*: specified by a center, a radius, and a normal.
 This is done by dividing a circle on xy-plane into pieces of triangles and applying the transformation matrices.